ahsin59/online_festiive_cookbook_ms_project/README.md

 *5th step user want to see the Recipe in apps user can see the Recipes without Login the app
 ![Recipe](https://user-images.githubusercontent.com/38302279/65095638-f4c15980-d9b9-11e9-9487-279142ff0e6c.png)
 ### Add_Recipe
-* 6th step if user want to addrecipe click the page will  show previw
+* 6th step if user want to addrecipe click the page will  show previw adad Recipe_category,Recipe_cuisine,Recipe_name cooking_time,prep_time,serves and also add Ingridents and Methods and last the user who is Author of Recipe.

 ![Add-Recipe](https://user-images.githubusercontent.com/38302279/65090221-26cfbd00-d9b4-11e9-88c6-0bde8aed7c32.png)
 ### Result
 * 7th step after user fill the addrecipe form and press the Publish button the Result page automatically appear on the